Interested in becoming a Young Puppy Trainer?

 - Trainers make approximately a four month commitment when a puppy is placed in their home.

-- Trainers are responsibly for taking their pups to vet appointments (generally 3-4 times over the course of the pup’s time with you).
+- Trainers are responsible for taking their pups to vet appointments (generally 3-4 times over the course of the pup’s time with you).
 EENP covers the cost of vet care.
+Vet appointments are usually at EENP's office but can be at a vet clinic.

-- Trainers must be able to bring their EENP pups to our office on Wednesdays, Thursdays, and Fridays with drop-off generally at 9 am and pick-up generally at 4 pm.
-This will not be needed every week, but pups will be needed in the office on those days for at least two months of their time with you.
+- Trainers must be able to bring their EENP pups to our office on Tuesdays, Wednesdays, and Thursdays with drop-off generally at 9 am and pick-up generally at 4 pm.
+This will not be needed every week, but pups will be needed in the office on those days for at least eight weeks of their time with you.
+This is usually the first two months.

 - EENP pups do not mouth/bite or chase other dogs.
 Volunteers who have other dogs need to consult with EENP about whether this volunteer position is a good fit for their households.

 - Trainers must regularly attend group training classes with their pups.
-These are currently on Wednesday evenings.
-The youngest pups train at EENP’s office while the older pups will have class at field trip locations sometimes.
+These are currently on Wednesday afternoon/evening.
+The youngest pups have classes at EENP’s office at the 4 pm pickup while the older pups will have class at field trip locations sometimes.

 - Trainers must be able to bring their pups to PR events from time to time (generally about 1-2 times per month).